SMC_MoveContinuousRelative (FB)¶

 can lead to a position overshoot or reversal.
 This happens if

-the (potentially overridden) EndVelocity
+the (potentially overridden) EndVelocity cannot be reached from

-the current state using the overridden Acceleration
+the current state using the overridden Acceleration,

-, and Jerk
+Deceleration, and Jerk limits.

 - InOut: